-A traditional studio typically has a few junior, mid-level and senior artists responsible for individual parts of production.
+A traditional studio typically has a few junior, mid-level, and senior artists responsible for individual parts of production.
 They all report to one creative director who leads the project.

 In place of this hierarchy, my team has a flat structure.
-We empower every artist on our team to become experts on all parts of a project, from lighting to 3D modelling to post-production.
+We empower every artist on our team to become experts on all parts of a project, from lighting to 3D modeling to postproduction.
 Instead of a creative director, there is a creative manager who provides tutorials on different parts of production.
 Each artist can pick what element of a project they would like to work on.
 They switch responsibilities from project to project to gain a wide range of expertise.

 Rather than waiting on approvals from one person at the top of the hierarchy, team members are free to make decisions on their own.
 That allows them to work quickly.
-By innovating through optimising our process, and by trusting our artists, we stay agile and productive.
+By innovating through optimizing our process, and by trusting our artists, we stay agile and productive.